-Possibly for the simultaneous projection of glass slides.
+Possibly for the projection or examination of glass slides?

 Good.
 The object’s surface has a few small markings and scratches from use.
 Some pieces appear to be missing.
 On the underside, the wood of one of the runners has split along the line of screws.

 The aperture at one end of the projector seems to have been crudely altered or enlarged.

 The screws attaching one of the hinges that allows the box’s lid to be opened have become detached and the hinge is detached.

 Additional Information and References: